 - Ecole Bilingue de Berkeley in Southwest Berkeley provides a bilingual international environment from preschool to grade 8.

-- Maybeck High School in Elmwood offers an academically challenging curriculum in a collaborative learning environment.
+- Maybeck High School in Elmwood, Berkeley, offers an academically challenging curriculum in a collaborative learning environment.

 - Sprouts offers a home-based program for 14 children, ages 3 to 5 years.
 The main program is from 8:30-1 PM with an after care option until 3 PM.
 You can enroll between 2-5 days/week.